 How to use variable length argument lists in Python.

-*args) is used to pass a non-keyworded, variable-length argument list, and the double asterisk form is used to pass a keyworded, variable-length argument list.
+The special syntax, *args and **kwargs in function definitions is used to pass a variable number of arguments to a function.
+The single asterisk form (*args) is used to pass a non-keyworded, variable-length argument list, and the double asterisk form is used to pass a keyworded, variable-length argument list.